ozzi7/Brainy/README.md

 An axon with a length of 1.0 takes 100ms to traverse.

 ## Input/Output
 The input to the network is an arbitrary length sequence of bits while the output is a sequence of integers.
 In every interval of 100ms, the next three input bits are fed into the three input neurons.
-For each 1 in the input sequence the corresponding input neuron is activated, while for each 0 nothing is done.
+Temporal encoding is used, meaning that for each 1 in the input sequence the corresponding input neuron is activated once, while for each 0 nothing is done.
 The output neurons record for each interval the number of times they were activated and hence the output is a sequence of integers.

 For example, consider the following input